Chmnx/P7-Credit/README.md

 Predict unbalanced classes from credit fault data

-Create an app and interactive dashboard that predicts client’s performance
+Create an app and an interactive dashboard that predicts client’s performance

 Dashboard displays client information and explains predictions with SHAP